i know a thing or two about dolls so please take some of my knowledge to start your own doll journey

 If you find the company has a less than good reputation, consider buying the doll secondhand.
 This way you know the flaws of the doll you're getting and get to skip out on dealing with a bad company.

 When buying a new resin doll, expect long wait times.
 The dolls are made to order and companies will not let you cancel the order after submitted.
+(EDIT: Refunding orders after long wait times seems to be the trend these days.)
 Most companies require EMS shipping, so keep that in mind with your budget.
-It's usually best to order from the companies themselves when buying new, but if you'd like to save on shipping, dealers such as Denver Doll Emporium submit all doll orders from a time period to the company, recieve all the dolls in the order from the company, then ship out each doll individually from their location (which is hopefully closer to you).
+DHL has become a more common option now as well, but both are very expensive for a large doll box halfway across the world.
+It's usually fastest to order from the companies themselves when buying new, but if you'd like to save on shipping, dealers such as Denver Doll Emporium submit all doll orders from a time period to the company, recieve all the dolls in the order from the company, then ship out each doll individually from their location (which is hopefully closer to you).

 Many people send out their doll heads to be painted by artists or even paint them themselves.
 Buying a pre-customized head is also an option.
 Here is a guide on how to do faceups yourself from Den of Angels.

 A few warnings:

 ive been using these terms so long i cant remember them not making sense. i may not be the best person to write this since i cant tell what's weird anymore